 In the U.S., the maximum speed for determining an approach category is also the maximum speed for maneuvering.
 If the pressure altitude, winds, temperature, or any other factor requires you to increase your maneuvering speed, your turn radius goes up and the obstacle clearance is no longer guaranteed.
-You must increase your approach category.
-Back to the case of the CL-604: under ideal conditions you could get that airplane's VREF at maximum weight down to 140.5 knots but the airplane circles at 150 knots, throwing out all their arguments saying they are Category C.
+You should increase your approach category.

 While the speed ranges used to determine an aircraft's approach category are identical to 14 CFR 97.3, ICAO Doc 8168 PANS-OPS Vol 1 §4, ¶1.3.5, the maximum permitted speed for visual maneuvering is significantly higher.
 Additionally, speed ranges are specified for other segments of the approach.
 While it is true the speeds permitted are higher, the circling approach area is larger too.

 See Circling Approach Area for more about this.

 The maximum glide path angle depends on vertical guidance.